kc-ml2/captioning_edgedevice/README.md

 with a persistent (warm) model server.

 The server loads the model once and keeps it resident in GPU memory, while the client sends images via HTTP and receives generated captions.
-This design avoids repeated model loading and is suitable for batch inference workloads.

 ------------------------------------------------------------
 Repository Structure